 It’s that time of year again.
 No, I’m not talking about the holiday season….I’m talking about financial aid filing season!
-The CSS Profile (which I wrote about in a recent blog post) is ready and waiting to be completed by those of you who are applying to those schools who require it, and the FAFSA’s availability is imminent (January 1).
+The CSS Profile (which I wrote about in a recent blog post) is ready.
+And waiting to be completed by those of you who are applying to those schools who require it.
+However the FAFSA’s availability is imminent (January 1).
 So, in the spirit of giving, I thought I’d give you all my thoughts on some of the most useful financial aid websites that are out there.

 Important Sites for FAFSA and CSS Profile

 FAFSA: Free Application for Federal Student Aid.

 Worksheet: Worksheet to use before filling out the FAFSA.

 Forecaster: Calculator that helps you estimate your financial aid.

 FAFSA PIN Application: Apply for FAFSA PIN here.

 CSS Profile Application: Some schools require this application as well as the FAFSA.